CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 }
 ````

-If you use the full blown ResponsiveEmail.com algorithm, you assign a
+If you use the full ResponsiveEmail algorithm (where you do not have to
-nested JSON object to the "content" property.
-Inside this nested object you
+write the HTML code yourself), you assign a deeply nested JSON object to the
+"content" property.
+Inside this "content" object you specify the images, texts,
-specify the images, texts, buttons and other elements that you want to include
+buttons and other elements that you want to include in your email.
+MailerQ
-in your email.
-The ResponsiveEmail algorithm turns this content into a
-responsive email message.
-However, in the above JSON we assigned a string to
+turns this content into a responsive email message.
+However, in the above example
-the "content" property.
-By doing this, the ResponsiveEmail algorithm gets
+we assigned a string to the "content" property.
+By doing this, MailerQ creates
-by-passed, and MailerQ creates a MIME property with exactly the text and HTML
-that you've set in the JSON.
+a MIME property with exactly the text and HTML that you've set in the JSON.

 ## Config file variables

-When responsive emails are generated, MailerQ downloads resources from the
+When responsive emails are generated, MailerQ sometimes have to download resources
-internet to find out the dimensions of images and to fetch attachments.
+from the internet to find out the dimensions of images and to fetch attachments.
 To
 prevent that the same resources are downloaded over and over again, MailerQ
 can be configured to use a cache.
-In the global configuration file you can set
+In the configuration file you can set
 the address of this cache:

 ````